Guru-25/SkillRack-Points-Tracker/README.md

 # SkillRack Points Calculator

-A simple SkillRack points calculator using React, Express, Node.js, Axios, Cheerio, MongoDB, Mongoose, and deployed on Vercel.
+A Simple SkillRack points calculator using React, Express, Node.js, Axios, Cheerio, MongoDB, Mongoose, and deployed on Vercel.
 This project scrapes user data from SkillRack, calculates points, and displays them with a progress bar.
 It also uses js-cookie for managing cookies.

 ## Tools and Technologies